Sequential change-point detection based on nearest neighbors: Introduction

 In this paper, we consider the similarity structure represented by nearest neighbors (NN).
 We studied the dynamics in NN updates as new observations are added.
 It turns out that the characterization of a small number of events, in particular, the updates of mutual NNs and shared NNs, and all three-way interactions among the NN relations, could capture the majority of the dynamics (see Section \ref{sec:EDD} for details).
 This makes the task tractable.
 We can also easily implement the method for real data applications.

 The rest of the paper is organized as follows: In Section \ref{sec:twosampletest}, we briefly review a two-sample test based on NNs, which is a building block for the change-point analysis.
 In Section \ref{sec:cp}, we discuss details of the proposed detection method and three stopping rules.
 We recommend the use of the stopping rule that relies on recent observations for its desirable properties.
 In Section \ref{sec:ARL}, we study the updating dynamics of NNs and derive an analytic formula for false discovery control that is accurate for finite samples.
 In Section \ref{sec:EDD}, we compare the proposed method to parametric methods for multivariate data.
-We illustrate the proposed method on two real datasets in Section \ref{sec:realdata}.
-In Section \ref{sec:discussion}, we briefly discuss the choice of the number of nearest neighbors and the performance of the proposed method on gradual changes.
+We illustrate the proposed method on a real dataset in Section \ref{sec:realdata}.
+In Section \ref{sec:discussion}, we briefly discuss the choice of the number of nearest neighbors, the performance of the proposed method on gradual changes, and possible extensions of the method to other similarity graphs.